Climate Change Affects Your Health

 • Changing conditions can alter bird migration patterns, facilitating the spread of disease by increasing contact between mosquitoes and hosts.

-The risk of WNV and EEE infection is expected to increase, and climate change may even introduce new mosquito species and diseases such as Zika, Dengue and Chikungunya to Vermont.
+The risk of WNV and EEE infection is expected to increase.
+Climate change is also increasing the geographic range of mosquito species and diseases such as Zika, Dengue and Chikungunya, which may introduce new risks to Vermont.

 Learn more about mosquito-borne diseases in Vermont

 The spread of tickborne diseases to humans, including Lyme disease, is increasing in Vermont and many other northern states.
-If you spend time outdoors or in wooded areas, you may be at risk of contracting a tickborne illness.
+If you spend time outdoors or in wooded areas, you may be at risk of contracting a tick bite illness.

 Longer warm seasons and warmer winters increase the amount of time that ticks are active each year.
-Ticks may be present in colder, northern and higher-elevation areas than before because of changing climate conditions.
+The geographic range of ticks is expanding further north and into higher-elevation areas because of changing climate conditions.
+More rainfall and humidity increase tick survival and activity, while drought or dry conditions have the opposite effect.

 Learn about the health risks of tick bites and how to prevent them